OwlbanGroup/NOVA-BLOCKS/README.md

 - User profiles

 ## Future Improvements

 - Implement user authentication with JWT for secure sessions.
 - Add video upload functionality with progress indicators.
+- Create a video feed that displays trending and recent videos.
+- Implement user profiles with customizable settings.
+- Enhance AI recommendations with machine learning algorithms for better personalization.

+- Implement user authentication with JWT for secure sessions.
+- Add video upload functionality with progress indicators.